 General and community hospitals.
 Most of these hospitals can treat a full range of common medical conditions.

 Specialized hospitals.
-If you have a serious medical problem, such as cancer or heart disease, you may need a hospital devoted to that condition.
+If you have a serious medical problem, like cancer or heart disease, you may need a hospital that is dedicated to that condition.

 Teaching hospitals.
-In addition to treating patients, teaching hospitals also train doctors and other health care providers.
-Because they’re affiliated with medical schools, these hospitals have access to highly skilled specialists familiar with up-to-the-minute medical technology.
+In addition to treating patients, teaching hospitals also train health care providers.
+They are connected to medical schools, so these hospitals have access to highly skilled specialists familiar with up-to-the-minute medical technology.

 For-profit and nonprofit hospitals.
-Nonprofit community hospitals operate under religious or other voluntary auspices.
-Responsibility for the hospital rests with its board of trustees, generally selected from the community’s business and professional people.
-For-profit hospitals are commercial establishments owned by corporations or individuals.
+Nonprofit community hospitals operate under religious or other voluntary support.
+Responsibility for the hospital is with its board of trustees.
+They are generally selected from the community’s business and professional people.
+For-profit hospitals are commercial businesses owned by corporations or individuals.

-Use the following list of questions to determine which of the hospitals in your community best fits your needs:
+Use the following list of questions to decide which of the hospitals in your community best fits your needs:

-Start by talking to your doctor about the different hospitals where he or she practices.
-Your doctor can help you decide on the hospital that's best for you.
+Start by talking to your health care provider about the different hospitals where he or she practices.
+Your health care provider can help you decide on the hospital that's best for you.

 Is the hospital included in your health insurance coverage?
-If not, you could pay a higher deductible or percentage of the total cost.
+If not, you could pay a higher deductible or portion of the total cost.

-Is your doctor affiliated with the hospital?
-The doctor who’s treating you must be affiliated with the hospital you choose.
+Is your health care provider connected to the hospital?
+The health care provider who’s treating you must be connected to the hospital you choose.

 Does the hospital offer services that meet your particular health needs?
-For example, if you’re pregnant, does the facility have a childbirth center?
+For example, if you’re pregnant, does the hospital have a childbirth center?

 Does the hospital’s staff have experience with the type of procedure you need?
 How much?